join the movement

 As Post-2015 Program Associate, Lean supports the Women’s Major Group for Sustainable Development, particularly in coordination and logistics for the many meetings scheduled throughout 2015.
 Lean is a Philippine born, Bay-area raised, organizer committed to social movements.
 He graduated from UC Berkeley with a BA in Peace and Conflict Studies and South/Southeast Asian Studies.
 He lived in Thailand for three years working with fisherfolks responding to climate change and disaster risk reduction.
 In 2014, he organized the 2nd triennial Asia Pacific Feminist Forum.
 Lean loves community building, poetry, and queer feminist socialist decolonial praxis; and is committed to the national democracy in the Philippines and liberations of all people.

-As the Science policy, Data & Communications Fellow, Vera supports WEDO’s Advocacy efforts by conducting researches on gender mandates in environmental and international processes (MEAs) for analysis and visualization.
+As the Science & Data, Policy Fellow, Vera supports WEDO’s Advocacy efforts by conducting researches on gender mandates in environmental and international processes (MEAs) for analysis and visualization.
 She also supports the Advocacy and Communications Director in strengthening WEDO’s web presence by managing website and WEDO’s social media, monitoring relevant news, and creating tools as well as content.
 Vera graduated from Colby College with a double major in Economics and Environmental Science, with a minor in Women’s, Gender, and Sexuality studies.
 She hopes to make transformative changes for the underserved group, advance gender equality, pursue climate justice.

 International Advisory Committee Chair